EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 where:

 * TYPE = 2
-* ID_PSK - bstr enabling the retrieval of the pre-shared key
+* ID_PSK - identifier enabling the retrieval of the pre-shared key

 ## EDHOC Message 2